-"A History of Nova Scotia or Acadie," by Beamish Murdoch, Q. C., (Halifax, N. S., 1865-1867, 3 vols.) devotes chapters v and xxiii of the second volume to descriptions of the sieges of 1745 and 1759.
+"A History of Nova Scotia or Acadie," by Beamish Mnrdoch, Q. C., (Halifax, N. S., 1865-1867, 3 vols.) devotes chapters v and xxiii of the second volume to descriptions of the sieges of 1745 and 1759.
 This work is valuable as an accurate compilation of original authorities, but it can lay no claim to literary skill or style.
-The account of the siege of 1758 is taken mainly from Entinek.

-"The History of Acadia from it, the tale covery to it, unrender to be back by the first of P. r., b.
-January (St. John, N. B., 1879.) is distinguished by the best in ment want of the forces of the term bas strong projudices against the Acadians.
-In chapter, with and that one is that the first order of the first order of the first order of the first order.
+The account of the siege of 1758 is taken mainly from Entinck.
+"The History of Acadia from its first discovery to its surrender to England by the Treaty of Paris," by James Hannay (St. John, N. B., 1879.) is distinguished by the literary merit wanting in the former work, but the author has strong prejudices against the Acadians.
+In chapters xviii and xxiii there are short readable accounts of the sieges of 1745 and 1758.